How Indo-Pak cricket flourished during Musharraf's reign - ExBulletin

 But in 2003, upon learning that Tauqir’s son Junaid had played for Pakistan, Musharraf asked the PCB chairman to resign as he saw the entire episode as a conflict of interest.

-Musharraf then enlisted former diplomat and ex-Foreign Minister Shaharyar Khan, who had served as ambassador to New Delhi, to run the cricket board.
+Musharraf then enlisted former diplomat and ex-Foreign Minister Shaharyar Khan, who had served as ambassador to New Delhi, to head the cricket board.

 And a few months later, Shaharyar fulfilled Musharraf’s ambition to have the Indian team tour Pakistan.